Wealth Summit 2022 - Full Day Live Event

-Once the Form 15CB has been completed, the NRI must fill another form called Form 15CA.
+Once Form 15CB has been completed, the NRI must fill out another form called Form 15CA.
 This is a form that is to be filed online with the Indian tax department.
-It can be downloaded from this link.
 Some of the information needed in Form 15CA can be found on Form 15CB.

 The form is to be submitted online, with the NRI receiving a system-generated acknowledgment receipt or number.
 The filled form 15CA along with the acknowledgment number must be printed out and signed.